msfjarvis/msfjarvis.dev/content/posts/first-steps-with-zig.md

 0.7.1
 ```

 To be able to use VSCode for writing Zig, I also installed the official [zls] language server for Zig.
-This did get me go-to-declaration support for the standard library, but not syntax highlighting.
-I'm not sure if that's intended, or a bug with my local setup.
+This did get me go-to-declaration support for the standard library, ~~but not syntax highlighting.
+I'm not sure if that's intended, or a bug with my local setup~~.
+Syntax highlighting is also present, thanks to Lewis Gaul for his suggestion of using the `tiehuis.zig` extension.

 # Learning resources